 Based on the legislation, credit card information is not sensitive data, but the misuse of credit card information causes risks for the customers and demands, therefore, particularly careful processing.
 Kämp Collection Hotels and its affiliates consider the sensitivity of these data with special measures and processes credit card information with the same care as sensitive data.
 The processing of credit card and other payment information is based on a contract and its fulfillment between the customer and controller.

 Kämp Collection Hotels is, together with its affiliates, committed to processing your personal data in a confidential manner and we do not disclose your personal data to third parties except in the following circumstances:

 We also use subcontractors and service providers to process the data we have collected (for example, for technical maintenance or the execution of campaigns and direct marketing).
 They have the right to process your data only to the extent required for the services agreed upon.
 This means that they cannot use your data for their own purposes.
 We oblige them with contracts to ensure an adequate level of data protection and the legitimacy of the processing.

 The data we have collected are stored and processed partly outside the European Economic Area when, for example, the service provider we use is located or stores data outside the European Economic Area.
-Your data are transferred to collaboration hotels in the same alliance with Kämp Collection Hotels also to servers in the United States and Australia, and to protect personal data, we use standard clauses established by the European Commission.
+Your data are transferred to collaboration hotels in the same alliance with Kämp Collection Hotels and its affiliates also to servers in the United States and Australia, and to protect personal data, we use standard clauses established by the European Commission.
 The service providers we use have committed by contracts to ensure that an adequate level of data protection is applied in all processing of your personal data.

 We have adequate technical and organizational data protection measures to protect your personal data from loss, abuse, or other unlawful access.
 These kinds of measures are, for example, firewalls, encryption techniques and the use of safe equipment premises.